 If you’re taking any of the listed medications - don’t worry!

-Your doctor will be aware of the effect your medication has before they prescribed it to you, and they may even ask you for regular blood tests to make sure your cholesterol levels are in check.
+Your doctor will be aware of the effect your medication has before they prescribed it to you.
+They may even ask you for regular blood tests to make sure your cholesterol levels are in check.